noi-techpark/opendatahub-website/src/content/services/data-access/_index.md

     partial: imgs-text.html

   - title: "We’re here to **support you, to find the best way to access our data!**"
-    description: "You will find the way to access data that fits the need of your application, by identifing the best quota limit that fits your needs."
+    description: "You will find the way to access data that fits the needs of your application, by identifying the best quota limit that fits your needs."
     btn_link: "https://github.com/noi-techpark/odh-docs/wiki/Api-Quota"
     btn_label: "Quota limits documentation"
     img_back: "/img/services/data_access/ODH-data-access-support.jpg"